"Exploring Trees Inside And Out" Exhibit Makes Final Fall Visit At The Peggy Notebaert Nature Museum In Chicago

 About DoubleTree by Hilton

-DoubleTree by Hilton is a fast-growing, global portfolio of more than 500 upscale hotels with more than 119,000 rooms in gateway cities, metropolitan areas and vacation destinations across six continents.
-DoubleTree by Hilton prides itself on paying attention to the little details that have a big impact, from welcoming guests with its signature warm DoubleTree Cookie to serving the communities around them.
-DoubleTree by Hilton hotels offer unique, contemporary accommodations and full-service facilities, including restaurants and lounges, room service, health clubs, business centers and meeting and banquet space.
-Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits, including a flexible payment slider that allows members to choose nearly any combination of Points and money to book a stay, an exclusive member discount that can’t be found anywhere else, free standard Wi-Fi and digital amenities like digital check-in with room selection and Digital Key (select locations), available exclusively through the industry-leading Hilton Honors app.
-To make reservations, travelers may visit doubletree.com.
+DoubleTree by Hilton is a fast-growing, global portfolio of more than 520 upscale hotels with more than 123,000 rooms across six continents.
+DoubleTree by Hilton prides itself on paying attention to the little details that have a big impact, from welcoming guests with its signature, warm DoubleTree Cookie to serving the communities around them.
+DoubleTree by Hilton hotels offer contemporary accommodations and full-service facilities, including restaurants and lounges, room service, health clubs, business centers, and meeting and banquet space.
+Hilton Honors members who book directly through preferred Hilton channels have access to instant benefits.
+To make reservations, travelers may visit www.doubletree.com.
 Connect with the DoubleTree by Hilton on facebook.com/doubletree, twitter.com/doubletree and instagram.com/doubletree.
-Journalists may visit news.doubletree.com.
+Learn about the latest brand news at news.doubletree.com.